-Since taking over at Jump$tart, Laura has continued to raise awareness about the importance of financial literacy and the need for effective financial education.
-Under her leadership, Jump$tart launched the Jump$tart National Educator Conference, Jump$tart Financial Foundations for Educators and J$FFE Online, Project Groundswell and Check Your School and the Jump$tart Teen Teach-In, as well as the coalition's social media efforts.
-Laura guided the expansion of Financial Literacy for Youth Month to the broader Financial Literacy Month (sometimes called National Financial Capability Month).
-While growing the coalition at both the state and national levels, she lead the enhancement of legacy programs including the Jump$tart Clearinghouse and National Standards in K-12 Personal Finance Education.
+Since taking over at Jump$tart, Laura has continued raise awareness about the importance of financial literacy and the need for effective financial education.
+Under her leadership, Jump$tart launched the Jump$tart National Educator Conference, Jump$tart Financial Foundations for Educators and J$FFE Online, Project Groundswell/Check Your School and the Jump$tart Teen Teach-In, as well as the coalition's social media efforts.
+Laura guided the expansion of Financial Literacy for Youth Month to the broader Financial Literacy Month (sometimes called National Financial Capability Month) observed today.
+While growing the coalition at both the state and national levels, she led the enhancement of legacy programs including the Jump$tart Clearinghouse and National Standards for Personal Financial Education.

 In 2008, Laura was appointed to the President's Advisory Council on Financial Literacy by President George W. Bush and chaired the Council's Youth Committee.
 She is currently a member of the Experian Consumer Council, the Forbes Nonprofit Council, CNBC Financial Wellness Council, the Community Advisory Forum for Fifth Third Bank, and has held many voluntary appointments, including having served on the Parent Cabinet for DCPS Chancellor Kaya Henderson.
 Laura speaks and writes on financial literacy topics, especially guidance for parents and family members, and the important role that classroom-based financial education can have in advancing financial equity and inclusion.

 Laura began her career in credit unions and was a credentialed, Capitol Hill correspondent before moving into the securities industry.
-Laura served as Director of Editorial Services for the National Association of Securities Dealers (now FINRA) and, later, as Director of Education and Information for the NASD Office of Individual Investor Services.
+She served as Director of Editorial Services for the National Association of Securities Dealers (now FINRA) and, later, as Director of Education and Information for the NASD Office of Individual Investor Services.
 From 1999-2004, Laura was Director of the NASDAQ Educational Foundation.
 A native of Los Angeles, Laura holds a degree in Broadcast Journalism from the University of Southern California.
-She does not consider herself a financial expert, but rather, a staunch advocate for financial education and information and (she hopes) she is raising a financially literate son.
+She does not consider herself a financial expert, but rather, a staunch advocate for financial education and information and – she hopes – she has raised a financially literate son.